-As of December 31, 2010, we had approximately NT\$1,569.8 million (US\$53.9 million) in cash and cash equivalents and approximately NT\$41.2 million (US\$1.4 million) in short-term investments.
+As of December 31, 2009, we had approximately NT\$1,951.6 million (US\$61.1 million) in cash and cash equivalents and approximately NT\$21.2 million (US\$0.7 million) in short-term investments.
 We maintain our cash balances in bank deposits and in money market instruments.
-We do not currently engage in any currency hedging activities.
-Our short-term investments consist primarily of bond funds that we trade and which invest primarily in Taiwan government and Taiwan investment grade corporate bonds denominated in NT\$.
+Our short-term investments consist primarily of bond funds that we trade and which invest primarily in Taiwan government and Taiwan investment grade corporate bonds.